Suture Absorbable en PDO (Polydioxanone)

 Indications :

 Absorbable PGLA sutures are indicated for use in general surgery.
-They are suitable for soft tissue covering and ligation, including in ophthalmic procedures, but should not be used in cardiovascular and nervous tissues.
-They are also applicable in gynecology, pediatric surgery, gastrointestinal surgery and odontology.
+They are suitable for soft tissue covering and ligation, including ophthalmic procedures, but should not be used on cardiovascular and nervous tissue.
+They are also applicable in gynecology, pediatric surgery, gastrointestinal surgery, and dentistry.
 PGLA sutures are absorbable and should not be used when long-term suture support is required.

 Properties :

-Absorbable PGLA sutures retain 70% of their tensile strength from the first week and 50% from the third week.
-Then, degradation by hydrolysis begins, where the polymer breaks down into glycolic acid, which is fully absorbed by the body between 56 and 70 days.
+Absorbable PGLA sutures retain 70% of their tensile strength by the first week and 50% by the third week.
+Hydrolysis then begins, where the polymer breaks down into glycolic acid, which is fully absorbed by the body between 56 and 70 days.

 Sterilization: